-''' - syslog:

-directions.

-enabled: no

-facility: local5

-level: Info

-possible levels are:

-#This is a output-module to direct log-output to several.

-#The use of this output-module is not enabled.

-#In this option you can set a syslog facility.

-#In this option you can set the level of output.
-The.

-#Emergency, Alert, Critical, Error, Warning, Notice,...
+''' syslog: #This is a output-module to direct log-output to several. directions. enabled: no #The use of this output-module is not enabled. facility: local5 #In this option you can set a syslog facility. level: Info #In this option you can set the level of output.
+The. →possible levels are: #Emergency, Alert, Critical, Error, Warning, Notice,... '''

-#Emergency, Alert, Critical, Error, Warning, Notice,... '''